patrick-zippenfenig/environmental-data-management-notes/README.md

 ## Open-Meteo custom file format

 To efficiently store gridded data, Open-Meteo has developed its own custom file format.
 This format consists of a multi-dimensional chunked array compressed into a single file, similar to formats like Zarr, HDF5, or NetCDF.

-However, there are two key reasons why a separate file format was necessary:
+Creating a custom file format is usually inadvisable.
+However, there are two main reasons that justified the need for a custom file format:

-1. **Compression Ratio:** The compression method used in the Open-Meteo format is highly optimized specifically for weather data, which typically exhibits low frequency with high spatial and temporal correlation.
+1. **Compression Ratio:** Given the vast amount of data involved, maximizing compression efficiency is a top priority.
+The compression method used in the Open-Meteo format is highly optimized specifically for weather data, which typically exhibits low frequency with high spatial and temporal correlation.
 By employing multi-dimensional delta coding and an integer compression scheme with fixed precision (e.g., 0.05K for temperature), this format achieves significantly higher compression ratios than existing file formats.
 Although the compression is lossy, the precision can be adjusted to preserve any important information.
-Given the vast amount of data involved, maximizing compression efficiency is a top priority.
+The compression is based on the FOR algorithm from [D. Lemire](https://github.com/lemire/FastPFor).

-2. **Performance:** The compression process is designed to exceed speeds of 1 GB/s on a single thread.
-Since weather model updates must be applied quickly and involve processing large data volumes, the ability to rapidly read from, merge, and recompress data is crucial.
-With optimizations for SIMD (AVX2, ARM NEON), Open-Meteo can achieve compression and decompression speeds of over 1 GB/s.
+2. **Performance:** Good compression ratio, results usually in bad compression speed.
+However, giant amounts of data also need to be compressed quickly as weather forecasts need to be as up to date as possible.
+With optimizations for SIMD (AVX2, ARM NEON), Open-Meteo can achieve compression and decompression speeds of over `1 GB/s` on a single CPU core.

 In addition to these primary considerations, the file format also meets other essential requirements for storing gridded data, which are also achievable with other formats:

 1. **Concurrent Access:** The format supports efficient multi-threaded reading.
 Its simple design allows read/write operations to be implemented without requiring additional buffers or complex state management, enabling full CPU concurrency with minimal locking.
 This allows for thousands of parallel API calls, something that can be challenging for other formats like HDF5.

 2. **Simplicity and Cloud-Native Design:** The straightforward, chunked data structure is well-suited for cloud-native environments, allowing for partial file access.
 For example, time-series data for a single coordinate can be accessed by downloading only the relevant data chunks, rather than the entire file.
-Although no third-party libraries currently exist for this format, it is relatively easy to develop such libraries for other programming languages.
-This is particularly valuable for accessing Open-Meteo files directly from different systems without relying on the Open-Meteo APIs.
-Given that Open-Meteo already offers its database files as open data via AWS, there is growing interest in developing libraries to read these files.

 3. **Streaming Updates for Large Datasets:** The format supports streaming updates for datasets that exceed available memory.
 By processing data in small chunks, large files can be managed efficiently.
-For instance, ERA5-Land data (0.1° resolution) is stored in yearly files with dimensions [3600, 1800, 8760], which would require 211.46 GB of memory as a floating-point array.
-After compression, this size is reduced to 9.0 GB, achieving a 23x compression ratio due to missing sea data.
-ERA5 data at 0.25° resolution would require [1440, 720, 8760] => 34 GB in raw floating-point array size, compressed to 4.0 GB with an 11.3x compression ratio.
+For instance, ERA5-Land data (0.1° resolution) is stored in yearly files with dimensions `[3600, 1800, 8760]`, which would require `211.46 GB` of memory as a floating-point array.
+After compression, this size is reduced to `9.0 GB`, achieving a 23x compression ratio due to missing sea data.
+ERA5 data at 0.25° resolution would require `[1440, 720, 8760] => 34 GB` in raw floating-point array size, compressed to `4.0 GB` with an 11.3x compression ratio.

-4. **Atomic File Copies:** The format’s use of standard files allows for easy copying to different servers or cloud storage.
-Since the data can be updated while being accessed, atomic file copying is essential.
+4. **Plain Single Files:** The format’s use of standard files allows for easy copying to different servers or cloud storage.
+Since the data could be updated while being accessed, atomic file copying is essential.
 Some file libraries or database systems store data in ways that do not support atomic copying, but the Open-Meteo format avoids this issue.

 While developing a custom file format may seem like "reinventing the wheel," existing formats did not meet the specific requirements for Open-Meteo, and the effort to create a new format was manageable.
 This file format has been in use for over two years and has proven to be highly effective.
 Although further iterations may be needed to improve portability and flexibility, it remains the most viable solution for Open-Meteo's needs.